amandoabreu/advanture/content/post/bed.md

 - High enough to have basic storage under it
 - Foam mattress

-I found the perfect contender at Ikea.
+I found a good contender at Ikea.

 ![](/images/bed.jpg "bed")